protocol/web3-dev-team/proposals/libp2p-protocol-select.md

 - A simple protocol, easy to extend and evolve in the future.

-- Zero-round-trip multiplexer and stream protocol negotiating for optimistic single protocol negotiation.

 - Support for TCP simultaneous-open (see [specs/196]).

+- [Downgrade attack] defense as well as prevention of machines-in-the-middle detecting connection as libp2p conection for minimal censorship resistance.

+- Security protocols should be advertised, thereby eliminating the need for negotiating them.

+- For optimized implementations, stream muxer negotiation will take zero round-trips for the client (depending on the details of the cyrptographic handshake protocol).
+  In that case, the client will be able to immediately open a stream after completing the handshake.

+- Zero-round-trip stream protocol negotiating for optimistic single protocol negotiation.

 - Binary data format defined in a machine parseable schema language allowing protocol evolution at the schema level.

-- [Downgrade attack] defense as well as prevention of machines-in-the-middle detecting connection as libp2p conection for minimal censorship resistance.

-- Improved bandwidth efficiency e.g. around protocol names.
+- The option to improve bandwidth efficiency e.g. around protocol names in the future.

 ## Success/acceptance criteria (optional)
 _How do we know we're done with this project?
 How do we know we're successful?
 This field is OPTIONAL for the first draft of an MPP.
 Sometimes this field needs to be filled out once we have more detail on the shape of the actual solution._